Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

     >>> '<div>{}</div>'.format(Markup('Rock & Roll'))
     '<div>Rock & Roll</div>'

-In Mako, we are adding page-level HTML-escaping by default, which also uses the ``markupsafe`` library.
-Mako expressions will therefore respect ``Markup`` objects and not double escape.
+In Mako, we add page-level HTML-escaping by default, which also uses the ``markupsafe`` library.
+Mako expressions will therefore respect ``Markup`` objects and will not double escape.

 .. code-block:: mako